|

 woods and other materials.
 The

-furniture of less expensive woods and with simpler decoration in the same
+middle-class market was served by large furniture manufacturing companies that made furniture in less expensive woods and with simpler decoration in the same

 styles found at the level of high-end cabinetmaking.
 A new type of business, the furniture